usenocturne/nocturne/README.md

 At this point, there are two different scripts that you can use.
 The first one, `setup_host_apt.sh`, is used on Linux distros that utilize apt as it's package manager.
 The second one, `setup_host_pacman.sh`, is used on Linux distros that utilize Pacman as it's package manager.
 If you use Pacman, replace `setup_host_apt.sh` in the following commands with `setup_host_pacman.sh` to continue with setup.

+It is important to note that `setup_host_pacman.sh` has not been tested very well, so it may not work as intended for setup.

 ``` bash
 # Make setup_host_apt.sh executable
 $ chmod +x setup_host_apt.sh